TobiD-S/Loan-Calculator/README.md

 # Loan-Calculator
 Quarantine Project 2
+This loan calculator allows users calculate how long it will take to pay back a loan.
 Made with HTML, CSS and vanilla JavaScript.